Meeting Time: March 02, 2021 at 6:00pm CST

 • Default_avatar

-Patrick Ziegler over 3 years ago
+Patrick Ziegler almost 4 years ago

 Body cameras are necessary for protection of our officers similar to them being protected by wearing bullet proof vests.
 I also would like our plain clothes detectives wear body cameras and vests.
 There safety has to be our utmost concern